COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 .. important:: Consider any data formats that you are familiar
                   with.
-How well do they meet requirements (1)-(3), and your particular requirements?
+How well do they meet requirements (1)-(3), and your particular requirements for (4)?

-Advanced topics
+Further topics
 ===============

 Aggregate calculations